alvinj/TextPlottingUtils/README.md

 --------------------------------------------------------------------------------------------
 ▓▓     ▓ ▓ ▓▓   ▓  ▓ ▓    ▓▓ ▓ ▓▓  ▓ ▓ ▓ ▓▓ ▓▓ ▓ ▓▓▓▓▓ ▓▓▓ ▓  ▓▓▓ ▓ ▓▓ ▓▓  ▓ ▓▓▓▓ ▓ ▓▓▓  ▓
 ````

+These utilities depend on my `FileUtils` and `MathUtils`, so I’ve included small versions of those here as well.